The Gingerbread Girl

-"The Gingerbread Girl" is a novella by American writer Stephen King, originally published in the July 2007 issue of Esquire.
+The Gingerbread Girl is a novella by American writer Stephen King, originally published in the July 2007 issue of Esquire.
 It was later included in King's Just After Sunset collection in 2008.
-"The Gingerbread Girl" was also released as an audiobook, read by Mare Winningham, by Simon & Schuster Audio on May 6, 2008.
+The Gingerbread Girl was also released as an audiobook, read by Mare Winningham, by Simon & Schuster Audio on May 6, 2008.
 The title is an allusion to the fairy tale "The Gingerbread Boy" (also known as "The Gingerbread Man").

 Plot summary

 After her only daughter, Amy, suffers a crib death, Emily takes up running as a way to deal with her pain.
 She believes that "only fast running will do"—she pushes her body to its limits, often vomiting and sweating profusely.
 Her husband, Henry, finds out about this habit, and treats it as a psychological reaction to grief.
 Emily is hurt and runs out of the house, down to a local Holiday Inn.
 She contacts her father and explains her situation.
 After their conversation, Emily decides to stay in her father's summer home, near Naples, Florida.
 She also speaks with Henry, and the two agree that a trial separation is a good idea.

 Emily's life becomes quite simple.
 She eats plain meals and runs for miles every day.
 As her body shrinks, she gets to know the few people that hover around the island (Vermillion Key is mostly devoid of tourists).
 The only person Emily visits is Deke Hollis, an old friend of her father who runs the drawbridge on the island.
-During a chance meeting, Hollis tells Emily that Jim Pickering, a man who own an estate on the island, is back.
+During a chance meeting, Hollis tells Emily that Jim Pickering, a man who owns an estate on the island, is back.
 He has brought along a "niece"—Hollis's polite name for the young women who Pickering lures to his home.
 Emily prepares to continue, but Hollis warns her that Pickering is "not a very nice man."

 As Emily continues her daily run, she notices a shiny red car outside a house along the beach that she deduces belongs to Pickering.
 When Emily approaches the car and discovers a woman whose throat has been slashed, she is knocked unconscious.
-She wakes up to find herself inside Pickering's house and bound to a kitchen chair with duct tape.
+She wakes up to find herself inside Pickering's house and bound to a wooden chair with duct tape.
 Emily realizes that Pickering is insane, and hints that she let someone know where she was going.
 When Pickering presses her for details, Emily blurts out Hollis's name; Pickering leaves, presumably to murder the old man.